industrial-edge/Performance-Analytics/docs/Installation.md

 When the Data Service and the assets and aspects are configured and created, open the Performance Insight application on the IED.
 With this appliation it is possible to get information about the duration of defined steps and the observation of limits of individual steps and sequences.

-The steps and stations are automatically applied in Performance Insight.
+The asset structure that was created in Data Service can also be found in Performance Insight.
 The next step is to specify the limits for each step in the asset configuration.

 ### Defining Limits